aaronland/unicode-table/README.md

 ## Where does the data come from?

-Unicode and Unihan data are exported using [ucd-dump]() tool, like this:
+Unicode and Unihan data are exported using `ucd-dump` tool which is included in the [go-ucd](https://github.com/whosonfirst/go-ucd/) package.
+For example:

 ```
 ./bin/ucd-dump -unihan > ~/unicode-table/www/javascript/ucd.js